samuelajala01/samuelajala01/README.md

-Hi, I'm Samuel Ajala, a Hardware and Software Enthusiast, I'm currently studying Electronics and Computer Engineering at the Lagos State University.
+Hi, I'm Samuel, a Hardware and Software Enthusiast, I'm currently studying Electronics and Computer Engineering at the Lagos State University.
-I started my tech journey in 2017 out of curiosity and since then have explored and still exploring different domains.
+I started exploring the tech space in 2017 out of curiosity and have explored and still exploring different domains.
 I see myself more of a generalist than specialist.
 What really piques my interest are domains that allows me build stuff, software and hardware but mostly hardware.

-- #### 🔭 Interested in building the future with Technology.

-- #### 🌱 Currently learning Python and Machine Learning
+- 🌱 status: Currently learning Python and Machine Learning

-- #### 👯 Ready to collaborate on Hardware or Software projects

-- #### 💬 Ask me about Physics, IoT and Web dev

-- #### Available for freelance web development gigs

 ### My Dev Stats:
 <div align="center">